-Home / Meat and Poultry Recipes / Double Pork Pork Burger Recipe
+Home / Meat and Poultry Recipes / Juicy Grilled Ground Pork Burger Recipe with Bacon

 A pork burger on a bun with the top off and the top of the bun coated in mayonnaise.

-A Sunday night a couple of weeks ago I was hungry for burgers, but wanted something out of the ordinary and came across a recipe for pork burgers stuffed with bacon, Hello!
+A Sunday night a couple of weeks ago I was hungry for burgers, but wanted something out of the ordinary and came across the perfect burger—a recipe for pork burgers stuffed with bacon, Hello!

-What an ingenious idea because here’s the thing with pork burgers, if not cooked properly, they can be dry, but bacon, as we all know, is more or less smoky fat, so ironically, bacon is always pork’s best friend and these burgers are no exception.
+What an ingenious idea because here’s the thing with pork patties, if not cooked properly, they can be dry, but bacon, as we all know, is more or less smoky fat, so ironically, bacon is always pork’s best friend and this ground pork burger recipe is proof.

-At first glance this seems like a ton of fennel seeds and I will admit, I am a huge fan of fennel.
+Quick note: At first glance this seems like a ton of fennel seeds and I will admit, I am a huge fan of fennel.
 If you’re not, you can always cut it in half or omit it from the recipe.
+You can also replace the fennel with garlic powder or onion powder.

-Why This Pork Burger Recipe Is The Best
+Why This Ground Pork Burger Recipe Is The Best

 A pork burger on a bun topped with lots of red cabbage slaw.